Texas Contested Divorce Attorneys

 It is important to note that the steps of a contested divorce depend on the divorce option you choose.
 A contested divorce can be settled in a variety of ways, including collaborative divorce, mediation, litigation, or settlement negotiations.
 Every divorce is different, so it’s important to get an experienced attorney who understands your situation and educates you about the different divorce options that are the best fit for you and your family.

 Contested vs. Uncontested Divorce

 An uncontested divorce is when you and your spouse agree to all the terms of your divorce.
 A contested divorce is everything else, meaning you and your spouse do not agree on one or more of the issues of your divorce.
 In many divorce cases that are initially contested, the spouses, with the help of skilled attorneys, are able to reach agreements to resolve their divorce issues.
 However, in some high-conflict divorce situations, agreements are not possible.
 In this situation, Court intervention will be necessary to finalize the divorce.

 What Happens if One Spouse Doesn’t Want to Divorce?

 The desire to divorce is not always mutual.
 Sometimes a spouse who wants to remain married believes that by not signing divorce papers or cooperating in the divorce process, he or she will be able to stop the divorce.

 However, under the Texas Family Code, one spouse cannot trap the other spouse in the marriage by refusing to divorce.
 Rather, this just classifies the divorce as a contested divorce.
-If your spouse is refusing to move forward with a divorce, contact one of our Austin, Dallas, or Plano divorce lawyers who will guide you through the steps of a contested divorce.
+If your spouse is refusing to move forward with a divorce, contact us and our Austin, Dallas, or Plano based divorce lawyers will guide you through the steps of a contested divorce.

 Work With Our Trusted Contested Divorce Attorneys in Texas